 Hiking: 6-8 miles with minimal elevation gain/loss.

-Rising with the sunrise, we break camp before hiking further up canyon into a remote area that few monument visitors ever experience.
-In this part of Canyon De Chelly, wild turkey, black bear and skunks outnumber the domestic animals that live here.
-After reaching a vast open section of the canyon, we walk between two pastures and into a side canyon where we begin our climb out.
-Like the Ancestral Puebloans, Hopi, and Navajo before us, we ascend a secret trail leading us back to the canyon rim.
+Rising with the sun, we break camp before hiking down Canyon Del Muerto.
+In this part of Canyon De Chelly wild turkey, black bear, and skunks outnumber the domestic animals that live here.
+After crossing the Canyon Del Muerto wash, or "arroyo" as it’s called in this part of the country, we enter a stand of bright green cottonwood trees and soak up the shade before our climb out.
+Like the Ancestral Puebloans, Hopi, and Navajo before us, we ascend the Bare Rock Trail toward the canyon rim.
+Using the Moqui steps, which were carved directly into the rock by ancient canyon inhabitants, we follow an improbable looking path upwards to the rim, enjoying spectacular views along the way.
 Topping out onto the pinyon pine and juniper-dominated plateau, we navigate a few shallow washes before reaching our waiting shuttle vehicle.
-En route back to Phoenix, we stop near the Mogollon Rim, a 200-mile-long escarpment forming the southern edge of the Colorado Plateau, for a Mexican dinner feast.
-We plan to arrive back in Phoenix between 8-8:30 p.m. this evening.
+We plan to arrive back in Phoenix between 6:30-7:30 p.m. this evening.
 All meals included.